flashiam12/realtime-rag-workshop/README.md

 <p> With Confluent Cloud Kafka as the central nervous system, the idea to operationalize and adopt GenAI managed services from various hyperscalers looks a very feasible reality.
 This hands-on workshop dives deep into building a real-time sentiment analysis pipeline leveraging the power of FlinkSQL, vector databases, and Large Language Models (LLMs).
 We'll explore how to:</p>

-<p> <u>Harness FlinkSQL for data enrichment:</u> Aggregate real-time financial data and market news analysis, enriching prompts with context retrieved from a vector database using FlinkSQL's powerful JOIN capabilities. </p>
+<p> <b>Harness FlinkSQL for data enrichment:</b> Aggregate real-time financial data and market news analysis, enriching prompts with context retrieved from a vector database using FlinkSQL's powerful JOIN capabilities. </p>
-<p><u>Connect to the AI ecosystem:</u> Seamlessly integrate embedding models, LLMs, and external APIs through Kafka Connectors, simplifying communication and data flow.</p>
+<p><b>Connect to the AI ecosystem:</b> Seamlessly integrate embedding models, LLMs, and external APIs through Kafka Connectors, simplifying communication and data flow.</p>
-<p><u>Build scalable pipelines with Confluent Cloud:</u> Leverage the robustness of Confluent Cloud Kafka clusters and Flink compute pools for real-time processing and analysis.</p>
+<p><b>Build scalable pipelines with Confluent Cloud:</b> Leverage the robustness of Confluent Cloud Kafka clusters and Flink compute pools for real-time processing and analysis.</p>

 ![alt text](./assets/example2.png)

-<p><u>Real-World Application:</u> We'll apply these techniques to build a sentiment analysis pipeline, demonstrating how to extract insights from financial data and market news in real-time.</p>
+<p><b>Real-World Application:</b> We'll apply these techniques to build a sentiment analysis pipeline, demonstrating how to extract insights from financial data and market news in real-time.</p>

-<p><u>Key Takeaways:</u> Participants will gain practical experience with Confluent's <b>Connect, Process, Stream</b> paradigm, enabling them to build and deploy their own real-time RAG pipelines using any context search vector database and LLM HTTP endpoint.
+<p><b>Key Takeaways:</b> Participants will gain practical experience with Confluent's <b>Connect, Process, Stream</b> paradigm, enabling them to build and deploy their own real-time RAG pipelines using any context search vector database and LLM HTTP endpoint.
 This workshop not only provides a stepping stone towards Confluent certification but also unlocks new possibilities for real-time data analysis and decision-making.</p>

 #####